LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    Spy point set.
    yes

-The method ``nospy/4`` may be used to remove all matching spy points.
+The debugger ``nospy/4`` predicate may be used to remove all matching spy points.
 For example, the call:

 .. code-block:: text